 The I2C-bus controller detects the I2C-bus protocol, slave address, commands and display data bytes.
 It performs the conversion of the data input (serial-to-parallel) and the data output (parallel-to-serial).
-The PCF8578 acts as an I2C-bus slave transmitter/receiver in mixed mode, and as a slave receiver in row mode.
-A slave device cannot control bus communication.
+The PCF8579 acts as an I2C-bus slave transmitter/receiver.
+Device selection depends on the I2C-bus slave address, the hardware subaddress and the commands transmitted.